oracle-devrel/terraform-oci-cloudbricks-fss/README.md

 ```

 - If this occurs, be sure to handle a retry logic on code that executes this module at least `num_of_fss + 1 ` times
+- Current OS supported for mounting FSS are:
+  - Linux Based Systems
+    - Ubuntu
+    - Linux
+  - *IMPORTANT* for Windows base systems, this feature is still not supported, however you can provision disk and mount it manually

 ## Sample provider